dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`height`: The pixel value that stands for the height of the image.
+`height` The pixel value that stands for the height of the image.

 &nbsp;